jeremykenedy/laravel-auth/README.md

 ##### Themes Seed List
   * [ThemesTableSeeder](https://github.com/jeremykenedy/laravel-auth/blob/master/database/seeds/ThemesTableSeeder.php)
   * NOTE: A lot of themes render incorrectly on Bootstrap 4 since their core was built to override Bootstrap 4.
 These will be updated soon and ones that do not render correctly will be removed from the seed.
 In the mean time you can remove them from the seed or manaully from the UI or database.

+### CRUD Generator
+Fill in the form with all required fields.
+Laravel-Auth will generate all required Models, Controllers, Views, Routes, Migrations etc.

+**NOTE**: For this to work properly, permissions on the related files and folders must be set accordingly.
+See install instructions

+    * /app/Http/Controllers (755)
+    * /resources/crud-generator/menus.json (666)
+    * /resources/views (755)

 ### Routes